nghttp2/nghttp2/doc/nghttpx.1.rst

     :option:`-p`  is  used,  <PATTERN>s   are  ignored.
 The  pattern matching  is closely  designed to  ServeMux in  net/http package of Go  programming language.  <PATTERN> consists of path, host + path or  just host.
-The path must starts with  "*/*".
-If  it  ends  with "*/*",  it  matches to  the request path whose prefix is the path.
-To deal with the request to the directory without trailing slash, pattern which ends with "*/*" also  matches the path if pattern == path + "*/*" (e.g.,  pattern "*/foo/*" matches path "*/foo*").
+The path must start with "*/*".
+If  it ends with "*/*", it  matches all request path in  its subtree.
+To  deal with the request  to the directory without  trailing slash,  the path  which ends with "*/*" also matches the  request path which only lacks trailing '*/*'  (e.g., path  "*/foo/*" matches  request path "*/foo*").
 If it does not end with "*/*", it performs exact match against  the request path.
 If host is  given, it performs exact match against  the request host.
-If host alone is given, "*/*"  is appended  to it, so  that it  matches all paths  under the  host  (e.g., specifying  "nghttp2.org" equals to "nghttp2.org/").
+If host alone  is given,  "*/*"  is  appended to  it,  so that  it matches  all   request  paths  under  the   host  (e.g., specifying "nghttp2.org" equals to "nghttp2.org/").

-    Patterns  with  host  take  precedence  over  path  only patterns.
+    Patterns with  host take  precedence over  patterns with just path.
 Then, longer patterns take  precedence over shorter  ones,  breaking  a  tie by  the  order  of  the appearance in the configuration.

-    If <PATTERN> is  omitted, "*/*" is used  as pattern, which matches  all paths  (catch-all pattern).
+    If <PATTERN> is  omitted, "*/*" is used  as pattern, which matches  all  request  paths (catch-all  pattern).
 The catch-all backend must be given.

     When doing  a match, nghttpx made  some normalization to pattern, request host and path.
 For host part, they are